hackingScienceBridgeAcademy/bridge-academy/docs/magic_eight_ball.md

 To then display the message stored in *random_message*, we use the functions *sense.show_message*.
 Check the *Function Reference* to see how to use it.

-This all seems complicated, but it's fairly straightforward.
-If something confuses you, ask a supervisor for some help.
+This might seem complicated, but it's fairly straightforward.
+If something confuses you, ask a supervisor for help.

-To break it down, what you need to is this:
+To break it down, what you need to do is this:

 - Get the accelerometer information.
 - Calculate *shake*, as shown above.